aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --seed-time=<MINUTES>

-  Specify seeding time in minutes.
+  Specify seeding time in (fractional) minutes.
 Also see the :option:`--seed-ratio` option.

   .. note::